 - Proof of address (utility bill or bank statement showing your address).

-- Proof of income: pay stubs from the last 30 days or bank statements covering the last 2-3 months.
+- Proof of income.
+Pay stubs from the last 30 days or bank statements covering the last 2 to 3 months.

 Self-employed borrowers typically need two years of tax returns plus three months of bank statements.